dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

 ## What’s next

 Congratulations on completing the tutorial!
-You've come a long way since the Getting started guide.
+You've come a long way since the [getting started](../getting-started) guide.
 By now, you've mastered loading data from various GitHub API endpoints, organizing resources into sources, managing secrets securely, and creatig reusable sources.
 You can use these skills to build your own pipelines and load data from any source.

 Interested in learning more?
 Here are some suggestions:
 1. You've been running your pipelines locally.
 Learn how to [deploy and run them in the cloud](../walkthroughs/deploy-a-pipeline/).